thonglmt/latency-404/README.md

 For the baseline components, just like many other AWS architectures, we have the following:

 1. **VPC**: A VPC named `example` that consists of 1 public subnet and 1 private subnet.
-Of course there will be Internet Gateway, NAT Gateway, and Route Tables configured to allow traffic flow.
+Of course there will be Internet gw, NAT gw and Route Tables configured to allow traffic flow.
 2. **Route 53**: A Route 53 PRIVATE Hosted Zone for internal DNS resolution.
 The domain name is `example-corp.internal`.

 The main part of the architecture is 2 EC2 instances running within the created VPC.

-1. **monitoring-service EC2 instance**: A service that periodically checks the latency of the web server and reports the status to a monitoring dashboard.
+1. **monitoring-service EC2 instance**: A service that periodically checks the latency of the web server.
 This EC2 instance is deployed in the public subnet.
-2. **web-server EC2 instance**: A web server that takes your notes and writes them to a file!
-It also exposes a health check endpoint for monitoring.
+2. **example-service EC2 instance**: A simple web server exposes a health check endpoint for monitoring.
 This EC2 instance is deployed in the private subnet.

 ### Monitoring service